Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/topic10_gradient_boosting.md

 For regression tasks, many loss functions have been developed, some of them with extra properties.
 For example, they can be robust like in the [Huber loss function](https://en.wikipedia.org/wiki/Huber_loss).
 For a small number of outliers, the loss function works as $\large L_2$, but after a defined threshold, the function changes to $\large L_1$.
 This allows for decreasing the effect of outliers and focusing on the overall picture.

 We can illustrate this with the following example.
-Data is generated from the function  $\large y = \frac{sin(x)}{x}$ with added noise, a mixture from normal and Bernulli distributions.
+Data is generated from the function  $\large y = \frac{sin(x)}{x}$ with added noise, a mixture from normal and Bernoulli distributions.
 We show the functions on graphs A-D and the relevant GBM on F-H (graph E represents the initial function):

 <img src='https://habrastorage.org/web/130/05b/222/13005b222e8a4eb68c3936216c05e276.jpg'   align='center'> [Original size](https://habrastorage.org/web/130/05b/222/13005b222e8a4eb68c3936216c05e276.jpg).